galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >    {% include snippets/create_new_history.md %}
 >
 > 2. **Import Sample Data.**
->       - Import the sample FASTQ files to your history, either from a shared data library (if available), or from Zenodo:
+>       - Import the sample FASTQ files to your history, either from a shared data library (if available), or from Zenodo
+>         using the URLs listed in the box below (click {% icon param-repeat %} to expand):
 >
 >       > ### {% icon solution %} List of Zenodo URLs
 >       > ```